THE FRAMEWORK

 Formation Over Repair.

-Many relational frameworks are organized around repair — getting a person or relationship back to where it was before something went wrong.
+Many relational frameworks are organized around repair: getting a person or relationship back to where it was before something went wrong.
 That is a legitimate goal.
-But it is not the goal of the BCSHLW™ framework.
+It is not the goal of the BCSHLW™ framework.

 This distinction matters because repair work has a finish line.
-Formation doesn't.
+Formation does not.
 A couple that repairs a rupture has solved a problem.
-A couple that practices curiosity, humility, and love well over time becomes something — two people with genuine relational capacity, not just two people who survived a hard season.
+A couple that practices curiosity, humility, and love well over time becomes something.
+Two people with genuine relational capacity, not just two people who survived a hard season.

 WHO THIS IS FOR